 You want to make it as easy as possible for the recipient to understand and comply with your request.
 Keep your email simple and to the point.

 Make it clear when you want a response by a certain date or time.
 This will provide clarity to the recipient about your expectations.
-If the recipient fails to respond within the given time frame you will know that you need to follow up.
+If the recipient fails to respond within the given time frame you will know that you need a follow up email.

-It will also seem reasonable to follow up because you have established when you need the update.
-A common mistake is to put a deadline too far into the future.
+It will also seem reasonable to write a follow up email because you have established when you need the update.
+A common mistake is to put a request too far into the future.

 Because you want the recipient to comply with your response, it is natural to think the more time you allow them, the more likely it is that they will do what you are asking.
 However, the reverse is the case.